n1lby73/remote-shutdown/README.md

 ![search button](https://user-images.githubusercontent.com/65239245/185731612-c71a64e4-2d52-4602-a601-2b32297a43c7.jpg)

-- Pair the bluetooth device module with your phone
+- Pair the bluetooth device module with your device
     - default key is 1234 or 0000

 - Select device name and connect in switch mode